Exchange studies at Aalto University

 Spring term starts at the beginning of January and ends in late May.

 June and July are holiday seasons and there are rarely courses organized during this period.
 In the spring term, the student’s presence is only required until the end of May.
 In the autumn, presence is required until Christmas.
-Even though the exam period continues until early January, it is possible to complete all autumn term exams before Christmas (the 1st course exam is held before that, re-exams may be delayed until January).

 The actual studies start with the Orientation sessions for new students.
 The Orientation is mandatory for all new students.
 The Orientation in the autumn term will be in late August/beginning of September, and in the spring term in early January.
 A more detailed information with the actual dates of the upcoming orientation will be sent directly to the students with the admission letter.
 All the students are expected to arrive in time to participate in the Orientation!